cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ## 1.3 Methodology

 The process that led to the selection of the final list of properties is fully replicable.
 Initially, we selected 52 properties from 18 works, using heuristics to focus on a subset of principles in our final list.
 We further categorized these properties through a clustering algorithm and proposed a questionnaire to experts in the Decentralized and Self-Sovereign Identity community participating in the ARES 2024 conference.
 The questionnaire aimed to: I) Investigate the identified SSI properties and assess their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
-III) Validate the classification and grouping of properties.
+III) Validate the classification and grouping of properties and IV) refine the principles defintion.

-To gather relevant articles and refine our principles, we conducted a systematic review, which provides a structured overview of a research field by adapting the steps presented in [^lepore][^badzek][^cushman].
+To gather relevant articles, we conducted a systematic review, which provides a structured overview of a research field by adapting the steps presented in [^lepore][^badzek][^cushman].

 *1. Defining research questions.* We formulated the research question RQ1: *What are the principles of Self-Sovereign Identity?* From RQ1, we derived the following keywords: